 It is worth to mention that two-fifths of all Haitians depend on the agricultural sector, mainly small-scale subsistence farming.
 Thus the state remains vulnerable to damage from frequent natural disasters.

-- Another startup called Blockchain Cotton Project (BCP) was created to improve the cotton industry and let smallholder farmers and cotton buyers track the production process of organic cotton.
-The BCP employs RCS Global Better Sourcing Program’s technology that guarantees the quality of the cotton and ensures farmers are paid a fair price for their crops.
+- The BCP employs the RCS Global Better Sourcing Program’s technology that guarantees the quality of the cotton and ensures farmers are paid a fair price.

-- To counter the recycling process challenges a firm called Plastic Bank teamed up with IBM to launch an initiative, which today has 32 branches around Haiti.
+- To counter the recycling process challenges a firm called Plastic Bank teamed up with IBM to launch an initiative.
+Today they have 32 branches around Haiti.
 The initiative pays for recyclable plastic with a crypto token system custom-made for Haiti.

 - Blockchain changes the Haiti ecosystem by creating an infrastructure and training business.
 For example, the Haiti Banj accelerator, created in conjunction with Google Launchpad, facilitates further implementation by providing tools and professional support for startups.